 Institute low salt diet, and monitor levels using 24 hour urine collections

 Lifestyle modifications, stress reduction with consideration of psychologic therapy if required.

 Consider trial of betahistine (Serc), up to a dose of 16mg three times a day

 Consider trial of diuretic, especially if an appropriately low salt level is not reached.

 Insertion of ventilation tube, with dexamethasone (steroid infusion) into middle ear, or transtympanic dexamethasone injection.
 These treatments can be repeated indefinitely if controlling symptoms.

 Consider trial of Meniett Device

-Consider Gentamicin Infusion, or Vestibular Nerve Section in young and with good residual hearing.
+Consider Gentamicin Infusion, Endolymphatic sac surgery or Vestibular Nerve Section in young patients with good residual hearing.